Snow and Ice Control

 - Plows will be able to clear streets during the plow operation and not have to return to re-plow.

-- Plows will leave a windrow of snow around parked Snow windrows may be too high to allow vehicles to easily move out of on-street parking locations.
+- Plows will leave a windrow of snow around parked cars.
+Snow windrows may be too high to allow vehicles to easily move out of on-street parking locations.

 - Please allow space between your vehicle and City Vehicles.
 State Law requires a following distance of no less than 200 feet.
 In snow plow vehicles, there are many blind spots.
 Please reduce your speeds to aid in roadway safety.